 I’m not sure where it all began, my faith.
 Was it in the womb, or even before?
-Jeremiah 1:5 “Before I formed thee in the belly I knew thee;“

 Through other people’s prayers?

-Was it before the foundation of the earth?
-Ephesians 1:4–5 “According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,”
+“According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,” (Ephesians 1:4-5 KJV)

-Or was it when I wondered about my own self-existence as a child?
-Psalm 8:4 “What is man, that thou art mindful of him? and the son of man, that thou visitest him?”
+“What is man, that thou art mindful of him? and the son of man, that thou visitest him?”
+(Psalm 8:4 KJV)

-Was Faith caused by the Gospel?
+Was Faith Caused by the Gospel?

-Was it when the Gospel was preached to me?
-Romans 1:16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”
+“For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”
+(Romans 1:16 KJV)

-Romans 10:13–17 “For whosoever shall call upon the name of the Lord shall be saved.
+“For whosoever shall call upon the name of the Lord shall be saved.

-Or was it an accumulation of all the above?
-Acts 16:14 “Whose heart the Lord opened, that she attended unto the things which were spoken of Paul.”
+“Whose heart the Lord opened, that she attended unto the things which were spoken of Paul.”
+(Acts 16:14 KJV)

-1 Corinthians 3:6–7 “I have planted, Apollos watered; but God gave the increase.
+“I have planted, Apollos watered; but God gave the increase.

 So then neither is he that planteth any thing, neither he that watereth; but God that giveth the increase.”
+(1 Corinthians 3:6-7 KJV)

 I do remember as a child when I realised my parents didn’t know everything, and in that moment, the world became a much bigger place.
 That’s when I started questioning my own self-existence.